The Masque is the granddaddy of them all. And remarkably well-preserved.

 ![]() |

-| Photograph copyright Michael Yampolsky, all rights reserved |
+Photograph copyright Michael Yampolsky, all rights reserved |

+Love it so much - crazy how timely it still is.
 The photo is by Michael Yampolsky, who was on the ground at The Masque in the 70s and took tons of vital photos, many of which are in Mullen's book (see below).
 This pic is from 1997, when he snuck back into the basement.
-It's a great series of color photos, which you can see right here.
-It's a freaking perfect reference point, right in between 1977, when the club opened, and today in the summer of 2012.
-This door is exactly the same, but lots of the smaller walls gone now.
+It's a great series of color photos, which you can see

 There are a few videos of Masque shows out there: